-Paulo Cortez (PhD in Computer Science) is an Associate Professor at the Department of Information Systems, University of Minho, where he teaches undergraduate and graduate classes of Computer Programming and Business Intelligence.
-He is also researcher at the Business Intelligence Group of the R&D Algoritmi Centre, with the research interests including (http://www3.dsi.uminho.pt/pcortez):

-- Business Intelligence and Decision Support Systems; - Data Mining and Machine Learning; - Neural Networks and Evolutionary Computation; - Forecasting.
+Paulo Cortez (PhD in Computer Science) is Associate Professor (with tenure) at the Department of Information Systems, University of Minho.
+He is also researcher at Algoritmi Centre, with interests in the fields of: Business Intelligence and Decision Support Systems; Data Mining and Machine Learning; Neural Networks and Evolutionary Computation; and Forecasting.